5 Ways Artificial Intelligence is Making the Food Industry More Sustainable

 In a nutshell: AI is a broad term that encompasses all manner of computation that takes inspiration from the human brain.
 This ranges from expert systems used by medical staff to machine learning, the latter being what most think of when they hear the term.

 The food and beverage industry is one where millions (if not billions) of irregular items go through processing every hour.
-Long gone are the days where humans are expected to wash, sort, categorise, process, package, and send off such quantities of produce.
-But, with these tasks delegated to machines we have, unavoidably, lost the “human touch”.
+Long gone are the days when humans were expected to wash, sort, categorise, process, package, and send off such quantities of produce.
+But, with these tasks delegated to machines, we have unavoidably lost the “human touch”.
 Mountainous quantities of food waste are produced each year as a result of the inefficiencies of large-scale logistics.

 Increasing agricultural productivity through smart farm equipment and machinery

 AI has impacted nearly all areas of society, but it is yet to make a significant impact within the agricultural sector.
 However, it is now growing at a significant pace and the AI agribusiness industry is expected to grow to $2.6 billion dollars by 2025.
-The growth in this area of agriculture has been claimed to be the start of the 4th agricultural revolution where data will play a significant role in the development of the industry.
+The growth in this area of agriculture has been claimed to be the start of the 4th agricultural revolution, where data will play a significant role in the development of the industry.
 AI is already having substantial impacts on farming in some areas of the world through automated irrigation and crop monitoring systems.
-Around 70% of the world’s freshwater consumption is used in farming and automated irrigation with the use of GPS, sensors and other software can help direct irrigation to the right areas.
+Around 70% of the world’s freshwater consumption is used in farming and automated irrigation; GPS, sensors and other software can help direct irrigation to the right areas.
 This can reduce excessive water usage and subsequent environmental impacts such as agrichemical leaking and soil erosion.
 Furthermore, it can reduce both water consumption and labour needed for farming.
-This improves efficiency and can ultimately save ever critical resources such as water.
+This improves efficiency and can ultimately save ever-critical resources such as water.

 Automated product ordering and replenishment at supermarkets

-Almost half of all food produced in the world ends up in waste and this is often as a result of bad distribution and supermarkets and large food producers not efficiently understanding consumer demands and aligning this with production.
-Consumer demand can vary significantly, and many factors can influence it, such as seasonal variations and major events such as sporting events.
-Supermarkets can find it hard to understand the peaks and troughs of consumer demand for products leading to both wasted food and losses.
-AI software, however, has the potential to plug this gap, by developing complicated algorithms where software can undertake ‘Machine Learning’ and develop understanding of factors that influence demand and automatically predict variations.
+Almost half of all food produced in the world ends up in waste.
+This is often a result of bad distribution and supermarkets and large food producers not efficiently understanding – and aligning – consumer demands with production.
+Consumer demand can vary significantly, and many factors can influence it, such as seasonal variations and major events, such as sporting events.
+Supermarkets can find it hard to understand the peaks and troughs of consumer demand for products, leading to both wasted food and losses.
+AI software, however, has the potential to plug this gap, by developing complicated algorithms where software can undertake ‘Machine Learning’ and develop an understanding of factors that influence demand and automatically predict variations.
 This AI software can then allow for automated ordering for supermarkets which closely matches demand.
 This can reduce the time-consuming aspect of ordering as well as reducing wastage across entire networks of distribution and retail outlets.
-For example, Blue Yonder an AI software company has worked with Morrisons Supermarket to optimise replenishment of supermarkets and reduce wastage.
+For example, Blue Yonder, an AI software company, has worked with Morrisons Supermarket to optimise replenishment of supermarkets and reduce wastage.
 Morrisons has already seen significant benefits including the reduction of stockholding in stores by around 2-3 days.
-The more AI systems like this are used the greater the software can learn to understand factors affecting demand.
+The more AI systems like this are used, the better the software can learn to understand factors affecting demand.
 This will consequently lead to greater efficiencies.

 Growing underground – hydroponic systems and LED technology

 33 Meters below the ground in Clapham, London, Growing Underground, has been producing micro greens and salad leaves in hydroponic systems and LED lighting in a former WW2 air raid shelter.
-They have only been growing plants since 2015 but their already supply retailers including Ocado, Farmdrop and M&S. This form of growing does not require any soil, to grow plants but uses a nutrient solution within water.
-Throughout the farming in Clapham sensors are used to measure every aspect of the environment around the plants; including both wind velocity, temperature and humidity.
+They have only been growing plants since 2015, but they already supply retailers including Ocado, Farmdrop and M&S. This form of growing does not require any soil to grow plants, but uses a nutrient solution within water.
+Sensors are used to measure every aspect of the environment around the plants, including wind velocity, temperature and humidity.
 This smart monitoring allows the optimisation of growing conditions while also increasing energy efficiency.
 The site is constantly monitored in real-time and allows for quick adjustment if the environmental factors change.
 This not only allows for greater energy efficiency, but this method of farming uses 70% less water than conventional soil-based methods.
-No pesticides and fertilizers are needed as the bunker is enclosed and the environment optimised for growing.
+No pesticides and fertilizers are needed, as the bunker is enclosed and the environment optimised for growing.
 This farming is changing where food can be grown and allows for otherwise disused areas, such as bunkers and old factory buildings, to be put to good use.
 This also reduces the cost of transportation, reducing GHG emissions further, as food has to travel less distance to reach consumers.